rtyler/brokenco.de/_posts/2009-09-02-doing-more-with-less-very-continuous-integration.markdown

 layout: post
 title: "Doing more with less; very continuous integration "
 tags:
-- Miscellaneous
+- miscellaneous
-- Software Development
+- software development
-- Hudson
+- hudson
 created: 1251880922
 ---
 Once upon a time I was lucky enough to take an "Intro to C++"